 Information about sexually transmitted infections (STIs)

 Sexually transmitted infections (STIs) are very common.
 In Finland, more than 30,000 people get an STI every year.
-The number of confirmed syphilis and gonorrhea infections has doubled within a year.
+The number of confirmed syphilis and gonorrhea infections has radically increased since 2022.
 Both HIV and other sexually transmitted diseases are often asymptomatic, meaning you might not have any symptoms even if you have an STI.
 All kinds of sexually active people can get STIs.
 Having an STI doesn’t make a person bad or dirty.
 There is a lot of unnecessary shame associated with STIs.
 This can lead to unnecessary fear and to people not getting tested.
 Getting an STI is not the end of the world, it is just one thing that happens in life.

 STIs are usually caused by a bacteria or a virus.
 Some STIs are more common than others.
 Sexually transmitted infections can be transmitted through vaginal or anal intercourse, oral sex, or rimming (anal licking) when a condom or dental dam is not in use.
 In this section you will find more information on specific STIs, how they are transmitted, how they are tested and treated.

-Testing and treatment of most STIs is free of charge in public health care in Finland
+Testing and treatment for most STIs is free of charge at public health care in Finland

 The symptoms of all STIs are treatable and most sexually transmitted infections are also curable.
 Testing and treatment of most STIs is free of charge in public health care in Finland.
 Only treatment of herpes and condyloma are not free.
 If you have had a situation where an STI could have transmitted, you should get tested for STIs.
 All sexually transmitted diseases may be asymptomatic or their symptoms may be minor.